techvet/SelendoProject/README.md

 Selendo
 =======

-Selenium and Seleno inspired extensions and basic test project for automated UI tests that can also handle the Telerik Kendo UI javascript framework.
+Selenium and Seleno inspired extensions for Page Object based UI automation with addtional support for Kendo UI.